ruhler/fable/tutorials/MainDriver-1.md

 Unlike many other languages, the fble language doesn't have a concept of a `main` function.
 There are no built-in integer, string, or array types, and there is no access to operating system calls from the language for reading and writing files.
-Instead, you can write C code to define your own main functions.
+Instead, you can write C code to drive execution of your program and print out the results.

 An fble program describes how to evaluate an fble value.
 The value could be a struct value, a union value, or a function value, for example.
 What to do with